 The Occupational Safety and Health Administration, or OSHA, discovered five kinds of chemicals that can be harmful to your hearing:

 - Pharmaceuticals – Hearing can be damaged by medications like antibiotics, diuretics, and analgesics.
-Consult your regular physician and your hearing health specialist about any hazards presented by your medications.
+Consult your regular physician about any hazards presented by your medications.

 - Nitriles – Things like super glue, latex gloves, and rubber automotive seals contain nitriles such as acrylonitrile and 3-Butenenitrile.
 Even though your hearing can be harmed by these nitrile based chemicals, they have the advantage of repelling water.